A museum dedicated to cinema

 The Rolex Gallery

 On the museum’s third floor, the modular exhibitions inside the Rolex Gallery are designed as singular journeys through different moments in film history.
 Visitors are plunged into the work and world of directors from around the globe.
-Installations in the Stories of cinema core exhibition reveal the many aspects of moviemaking – animation techniques, special effects, artists, history and social impact – through diverse voices that convey the magic of the big screen.
-The space also features an immersive multimedia installation specially created for the museum by legendary Spanish filmmaker Pedro Almodóvar.
+Installations in the Stories of Cinema core exhibition reveal the many aspects of moviemaking – special effects, artists, history and social impact – through diverse voices that convey the magic of the big screen.
+The gallery Animation & Me immerses viewers in projections of clips, concept art and behind-the-scenes footage that illustrate the art and process of animation.

 In Inventing Worlds and Characters, visitors learn how artists and technicians develop elements that go into creating a film, from the initial idea to the final production.
 Models, costumes and animation celluloids are among the many objects on display.